Manual Steps for AWS Account Onboarding

 Completing Steps in the AWS Partner Network Portal

-It is necessary to add a payer to Channel Management and to select the Custom Support offering in the AWS Partner Network Portal.
-To do this, complete the following steps:
+To proceed, you must add a payer in Channel Management and select the Custom Support offering in the AWS Partner Network (APN) Portal.
+Follow these steps to complete the process:

 -